syncfusion-content/fileformat-docs/File-Formats/XlsIO/Worksheet-Cells-Manipulation.md

 ### Accessing a Cell or Range using IMigrantRange

 The **IMigrantRange** interface can also be used to access a single cell or group of cells and manipulate it.
 You can prefer IMigrantRange instead of IRange while writing large amount of data which is an optimal way.
-For more information about IMigrantRange, [Tips](/file-formats/xlsio/tips)

 {% tabs %}
 {% highlight c# %}